 I felt as though by recognizing this holiday personally, I could begin celebrating with the rest of the world and invite my family and friends to do so as well.
 When March 8th came last year, as I said, I woke up extremely excited to celebrate, and observe others in Siena celebrate as well.
-I watched as I skipped to class children and men in the streets giving the bright mimosas to the special women in their lives.
+I watched—as I practically skipped to class—children and men in the streets handing bright mimosas to the special women in their lives.
 Bunches of these yellow flowers could be seen being sold at store counters, decorating window displays, and tucked into purses of women on the street.

-And I wrote to the women in my life, drafting a special message to my mother back at home, for without her, and my late Nonna Olga, I wouldn’t be half the woman I am today.
+I wrote to the women in my life, drafting a special message to my mother back at home, for without her, and my late Nonna Olga, I wouldn’t be half the woman I am today.

-After class, I returned home, and to my surprise I found a bundle of tiny, fake mimosas the size of my pinky finger tacked to my bedroom door, decorating the peep-hole.
-When I opened the door to my room, I found that my Italian friends had left a bundle of yellow mimosas on my desk with a note wishing me a Happy International Women’s Day.'
+After class, I returned home, and to my surprise I found a tiny bundle of toy-like mimosas (the size of my pinky finger) tacked to my bedroom door.
+When I opened the door to my room, I found that my Italian friends had left a bundle of yellow mimosas on my desk with a note wishing me a 'Happy International Women’s Day.'

 Yellow, by the way, is my favorite color.

-And now, a year later, as I write this article, sporting red, not making any purchases for the day, and striking from participating in any paid work-- oh, wait… that’s right, I don’t even have a job!-- I celebrate International Women’s Day with the rest of my nation, who has chosen this very day to continue protesting for Women’s Rights since we participated in the Women’s March on Washington back in January.
+And now, a year later, as I write this article, sporting red, not making any purchases for the day, and striking from participating in any paid work— oh, wait… that’s right, I don’t even have a job! — I celebrate International Women’s Day with the rest of my nation, who has chosen this very day to continue protesting for Women’s Rights since we participated in the Women’s March on Washington back in January.